-It’s one of the most disturbind and ethically troubling episodes in the Bible.
-But we can understand it is in the context of the Hebrews’ self-definition, one which I believe also answers the Title VI controversy over how to define these exceptional group, the Jews.
+It’s one of the most disturbing and ethically troubling episodes in the Bible.
+But we can understand it is in the context of the Hebrews’ self-definition, one which I believe also answers the controversy over how to define these exceptional group, the Jews.

 The Origin of the Hebrew Species by Selection of Transcendent Traits

 One of the threads that sews together the entire Five Books of Moses, its thematic coherence, is the ferocious protection of the integrity of the Hebrews.
 Sometimes they violently protect the purity of their line like Israel’s (Jacob’s) sons did by annihilating Shechem, even if it involves trickery.